I’m about to shove a stick of dynamite into a big ol’ excuse, and light it. RUN!

 And…go!

-You saw your best friend’s husband making out with the checkout girl at the WaWa.
-But if you tell your friend, she’ll probably stop being friends with you and keep her husband.
+- You saw your best friend’s husband making out with the checkout worker at the WaWa.
+But if you tell your friend, she’ll probably stop being friends with you and keep her cheating husband.
 Do you tell?

 Who keeps stealing your morning paper?
 WTF?